Frequently Asked Questions

 If you have not been to our conference before and are looking at the stack of manuscripts you have just printed, wondering, "Now what am I supposed to do?" we recommend that you read and critique each individual's work with the time, energy, and care that you would expect a classmate to apply to your work.
 Read a piece for the first time without a pen in your hand.
 The second time you read it, make notes in the margins; and on a separate piece of paper type an end note (usually one, single-spaced page) to the author that covers any thoughts, concerns, or suggestions that can't be addressed in the margins of a piece.
 Put your name on the manuscripts you critique and end notes you write.
 Print two copies of this end note.
 Give one to the author and the other to your faculty member.

 Some workshop faculty will ask you to do more in the way of critique and preparation.
 If so, they will contact you in advance with instructions regarding their approaches to guiding a workshop.
-We anticipate that you will follow their recommendations as well as those in the directors' letter.
+We anticipate that you will follow their recommendations as well as those in the co-founders' letter.

 12. What day will my manuscript be critiqued?